Subprograms/MIRA.py/README.md

 Stealthy startup script that monitors network traffic, keystrokes, and screen snapshots of a victim machine from a remote machine.
 This shall be used to ethically simulate persistence, defense evasion, and exfiltration techniques.

 ## Setup (MIRA.py)
 - Foremost, change the value of TARGET_IP in the script to the intended IP address where the keylogs, screenshots, and network activity of the victim machine are to be transmitted.
+By default, this is set to 0.0.0.0.
 - Foremost, ensure that the victim machine and TARGET_IP machine can reach each other (i.e. in the same network).
 - Optionally, you may change the time intervals for each activity exfiltration (for keylogging, this interval specifies the duration before a new line of log is created in the generated log file of the keystrokes).